-Student performance on the grade 8 reading and mathematics assessments was included for the first time in the 2007-2008 school year for SSI requirements.
+Student performance on the grade 8 reading and mathematics assessments was included as an SSI requirement for the first time in the 2007-2008 school year.

 EOC assessments in geometry and biology were first administered on a voluntary basis in response to the Governor's 2005 executive order.